openprov/interop-test-harness/README.md

 ## Running standalone

-The interoperability test harness runs under Python.
 The test harness can be run stand-alone.
 These instructions assume you have:

 * Installed ProvPy's dependencies.
 * Installed ProvToolbox's dependencies.